 The first four associated members of the Graphene Flagship are:

 - ABB – a global leader in power and automation technologies

 - NetComposites – a global research, consultancy and online media company focusing on the composite materials industry

 - Imerys Graphite & Carbon – previously TimCal, one of the world’s leading suppliers of graphite for energy storage, engineering materials and conductive polymers

 - Netzsch– an industrial tool supplier specialising in mechanical grinding, milling, dispersion and de-aeration.

-says Andrea Ferrari, chairman of the Executive Board of the Graphene Flagship.
+“We are thrilled at this appointment of the first four associated members,” says Andrea Ferrari, chairman of the Executive Board of the Graphene Flagship.
 “Even more so because they are leading European industries targeting the implementation of graphene and related materials in commercial products.
 This is a testimony to the effectiveness of the Graphene Flagship program in catalysing a transition of graphene technology from laboratory to factory floor.
 It is a first step in creating a new graphene-based economy, spearheaded by EU industries.”

 Important to note is that the Graphene Flagship is partnering with the European Union-funded PolyGraph project, which oversees the development of graphene production processes within thermosetting polymer resins.
 Three affiliates of PolyGraph are among the first associated members of the Graphene Flagship.
 ABB is not involved with PolyGraph.